Park Curfew: 10pm-5am

 To Reach The Park

 There are two disabled parking sites at the Visitor Center's parking lot.
 Both of the public restrooms at the Center have an accessible stall.
 Drinking fountains located near the Visitor Center have been upgraded to meet current ADA standards.
 There is one wheelchair accessible chemical toilet in the Center's parking lot and one at the Quarry Staging Area.
+The Dairy Glen campsite is now fully ADA compliant including a new hardened path that makes it easier for guests using wheelchairs and mobility devices to access the shade structures and other components of the camp.
 Public transit information.

 Coyote Hills Visitor Center contains educational displays and exhibits as well as the Possum's Pocket Nature Store.
 The exhibits portray the Ohlone way of life and include a tule reed boat constructed by park staff and volunteers using Native American methods.
 Other exhibits cover the park's natural history and wildlife.